-A family of white tailed deer jumped out into the road in front of them.
+A family of white-tailed deer jumped out into the road in front of them.
 Tires squealed as Michael swerved right and brought the car to a complete stop.
-Peter’s face was ashen, but Michael never lost his cool.
+Peter’s face turned ashen, but Michael never lost his cool.
 He’d trusted the German engineering, and the gigantic anti-lock brakes hadn’t let him down.
-He smoothly shifted back into first gear.
+Michael smoothly shifted back into first gear.
 The instant the deer gave him an opening, he pressed firmly on the gas pedal and released the clutch.

 The engine stalled out.

 His right foot continued to press down, but nothing happened.
 Something blocked the accelerator.
-He looked down to find that the MagLite had rolled under the pedal.
+He looked down to find that the flashlight had rolled under the pedal.
 He kicked it out with his foot, mashed the clutch in again, and restarted the engine.
-He revved the flat six engine high and popped the clutch out again.
-Four hundred and sixty two horses squealed through the tires at once.
+He revved the flat-six engine high and popped the clutch out again.
+Four hundred and sixty-two horses squealed through the tires at once.
 When the tires finally stuck, the silver car took off like a jackrabbit on steroids.

 The Land Rover was once again out of sight.
 Michael pushed the car as hard as he dared on the wet country roads.
-It was faster than Peter would have liked, but he said nothing.
-Instead he resumed his scan, trying to pick up any trace of Khalid’s getaway car.
+It was faster than Peter would have liked, but the young man said nothing.
+Instead, he resumed his scan, trying to pick up any trace of Khalid’s getaway car.
 Another intersection approached.

 “I said left!”
 Peter shouted at him.

-“This place was still a working tobacco plantation up until the late 1950s.
-The farm hands had to get around a lot.
+“This place was still a working tobacco plantation up until the late 1950’s.
+The farmhands had to get around a lot.
 There are Jeep trails like this all over the place out here.”
 He flashed Peter a quick grin.
-“I told you, I know these roads like the back of my hand.”
+“I told you to trust me.”

-A moment later the dirt road ended.
-Michael took a hard right again.
+A moment later, the dirt road ended.
+Michael took another hard right.
 The smoother asphalt allowed them to gain speed, but the road wasn’t much wider than the mud path they’d just left.
-They drifted around another hard turn before the road opened up.
-The straightaway wasn’t huge, but it was significantly larger than any they’d had so far.
-Michael took advantage of it and opened up the throttle.
+They drifted around another hard turn before the way opened up.
+Michael took advantage of the straightaway and opened up the turbocharged throttle.

 “Michael, that intersection is coming up awfully fast.”
 The bulky Land Rover loomed before them, growing quickly in their field of view.

-“Yup,” the older man replied.
-“Please return all tray tables and seat backs to their full upright position and make sure your seat belt is secure.”
-His own already was.
+“Yup,” the driver replied.
+“Please return all tray tables and seat backs to their full upright position and make sure your seatbelt is secure.”